NorthStarUAS/props2/README.md

-# rc-props
+# props2 - v2.0 of the shared PropertyTree/PropertyNode system.

-rc-props is a pure python "property tree" system for convenient organization and sharing of data between code modules.
+props2 is a "property tree" system for convenient organization and sharing of data between code modules and even for sharing data among hybrid python/C++ application modules.

-This package includes a C++ interface so that the property tree can also serve as a simple mechanism for sharing data between mixed Python and C++ modules (without needing to run the gauntlet of the very tricky python API.)
+This core functionality is written in C++ using rapidjson as the tree management backend.
+A matching python interface is included (using pybind11) so that the property tree can also serve as a quick/simple mechanism for sharing data between hybrid Python and C++ applications.

-Traditionally code modules pass data through a rigid (and often brittle or clunky) API defined by each module.
+Traditionally code modules pass data through a rigid (and often brittle or clunky) API's that are define by each module.
 The property tree establishes an organized tree of data that is shared and accessible by all modules in the application.
 It assumes some basic cooperation and rule following between modules, but there are many very nice outcomes to this approach.

 ## Quick Installation Guide

-Please notice there is two parts to the install process (the python install and the C library install)
+Please notice there is two parts to the install process: the python install and the C library install.
+(I use the property tree to share program state between python and C++ modules within the same hybrid app.
+This simplifies dealing with module api's and interfacing and managing the data flow.

-### Part 1
+## Install the python module

-    $ cd python
+    $ ./setup.py build
-    $ sudo python3 ./setup.py install
+    $ sudo ./setup.py install

-### Part 2

-    $ cd ../library
-    $ ./autogen.sh
+## Install the C++ library

     $ mkdir build
     $ cd build
-    $ ../configure CFLAGS="-Wall -O3" CXXFLAGS="-Wall -O3"
+    $ cmake ..
     $ make
     $ sudo make install

+## Special hybrid (python + C++) application API note

+For sharing the PropertyTree between python-wrapped C++ modules that are imported into a python script and the main python interpreter, there is a simple API setup to inform the C++ module of the shared proprty tree pointer:

+In your main python script call:

+    # Python script
+    from PropertyTree import PropertyNode
+    root = PropertyNode("/")
+    doc = root.get_Document()

+In your C++ (wrapped) module code include something like this (presumes the init() function will be wrapped/exported with pybind11 or something similar:

+    #include <props2.h>
+    void init(DocPointerWrapper d) {
+        PropertyNode("/").set_Document(d);
+    }

+Once this step is complete, both python and C++ modules can freely create and access properties from the same shared tree to exchange program state.

 ## Background